 - Finding Space – A futsal player must find or create space to either receive a pass from his teammates or to intercept a losing ball from an opponent.

-- Decision Making – A futsal player must make the right decision or his team will be penalised swiftly.
-Decisions come from whether in passing, shooting, or tackling.
-Improving in decision-making comes through experience in playing kick-about, and at higher level such as in tournaments.
+- Decision Making – A futsal player must make the right decision or his team will be penalized swiftly.
+Decisions come from whether in passing, shooting or tackling.
+Improving in decision-making comes through experience in playing kick-about, and at a higher level such as in tournaments.

 Where should I begin?